syncfusion-content/wpf-docs/wpf/Scheduler/Migrating-from-SfSchedule-to-SfScheduler.md

 SfScheduler Namespace Name: Syncfusion.UI.Xaml.Scheduler

 The following code example shows xmlns namespace for SfScheduler control.
-You can include the Syncfusion schema in WPF and both the charts are available in the WPF schema.
+Include the Syncfusion schema in WPF and both the charts are available in the WPF schema.

 ### SfSchedule